sarnold/test-xilinx-bsp-platform/README.rst

 Replace the repo init command above with one of the following:

-For developers - <release>
+For developers - gatesgarth (Xilinx release 2020.2)

 ::

-  $ repo init -u https://github.com/sarnold/test-xilinx-bsp-platform -b poky-<release>
+  $ repo init -u https://github.com/sarnold/test-xilinx-bsp-platform -b oe-2020.2

 For intrepid developers and testers - master